STAFF

 Taylor Miller

-Taylor graduated from Appalachian State University in 2015 and began working at Hope Creek Academy in the Fall of 2016.
-Prior to his current position at HCA, Taylor served as a classroom teacher in the Upper Elementary class for five school years.
-Taylor is currently pursuing his master’s degree in school counseling while serving as a member of the Student Support Team at Hope Creek.
-In his free time he enjoys playing golf and listening to the Grateful Dead.
+Taylor Miller graduated from Appalachian State University in 2015 and began working at Hope Creek Academy in the Fall of 2016.
+Prior to his current position as School Counselor at HCA, Taylor served as a classroom teacher in the Upper Elementary class.
+Taylor received his Master’s Degree in School Counseling from North Carolina Central University while also serving as a member of the Student Support Team at Hope Creek.
+In his free time, he enjoys playing golf and listening to the Grateful Dead.

 Colan Dixon

-Colan is a co-teacher in the Primary classroom, where he teaches science.
+Colan, after working in the primary classroom for several years, has transitioned to our Student Support Team.
 Colan is from Fayetteville, North Carolina.
-He earned his Associates Degree in Criminal Technology from Fayetteville Tech Community College, and then moved to Boone, NC, where he earned his Bachelor of Science degree in Criminal Justice from Appalachian State University.
+He earned his associate degree in Criminal Technology from Fayetteville Tech Community College and then moved to Boone, NC, where he earned his Bachelor of Science degree in Criminal Justice from Appalachian State University.
 After graduation, he worked for the Western Youth Network as a mentor for at-risk youth.
-When he is not working, Colan enjoys playing Dungeons and Dragons, watching movies, go karting and shopping.
+When he is not working, Colan enjoys playing Dungeons and Dragons, watching movies, go-karting, and shopping.

 Kendall Isler

 Kendall Isler is a Co-Teacher in Primary and he is from Atlanta, Georgia.
-Kendall graduated from Lee’s McRae College in May 2017, where he studied Sports Administration, while running track.
+Kendall graduated from Lee’s McRae College in May 2017, where he studied Sports Administration while running track.
 He also played basketball and coached his final year of college as a student assistant.
-Prior to joining HCA, Kendall mentored kids with Down Syndrome and was an Account manager for C.B.
-Southern Group, Inc. This is his third year at HCA and he is extremely enthusiastic for this school year and humbled to be part of the team.
-During his free time he enjoys working out, playing basketball, cooking and dancing.
+Before joining HCA, Kendall mentored kids with Down Syndrome and was an Account Manager for C.B.
+Southern Group, Inc. After several years at HCA he is still extremely enthusiastic for this school year and humbled to be part of the team.
+During his free time, he enjoys working out, playing basketball, cooking, and dancing.

 Anna Lee Warasila

 Anna Lee Warasila (Ms. Sila) is from the Chapel Hill/Durham area and graduated from UNC Asheville in 2016 where she earned a degree in Psychology.
-While attending UNCA, Anna Lee focused on educational psychology, development, and took teacher prep courses where she found her love for teaching students with disabilities.
-Since graduating, she has attended UNC at Greensboro to study specialized education with a focus on high incidence disabilities.
+While attending UNCA, Anna Lee focused on educational psychology and development, and found her love for teaching students with disabilities.
+Since graduating, she has attended UNC at Greensboro to study specialized education with a focus on high-incidence disabilities.
 Anna Lee has been working with students with disabilities in many capacities, but most recently in Durham Public Schools as a resource teacher.
 She enjoys working with students and families to create a wonderful community in the classroom that lets every child shine bright.
 She is thrilled to be working in a smaller setting at Hope Creek that provides the opportunity for each child to focus on their strengths and areas of need, safely, confidently, and in their own time.
 Anna Lee enjoys gardening, cooking, playing with her dog Theo, and traveling.

 LaRhonda Leslie

 LaRhonda Leslie graduated from Southern Connecticut State University in 2011 with a B.S. degree.
 She moved to the RDU area in 2014.
 She has worked with children from birth through fifth grade for over a decade in various capacities.
-She has received her master’s degree from NCCU.
-This is her second year at Hope Creek Academy.
+She has received her master’s degree (MLS - Master of Library Sciences) from NCCU focusing on school media.
+She started teaching at Hope Creek Academy in 2021.
+LaRhonda has been married for ten years and has two children.
+She enjoys animals but happens to be allergic to most of them.
+In her free time, she enjoys trying out various arts and crafts, gardening, and reading.

 Julie Hogue

-Julie Hogue is a co-teacher in the Middle School class.
-She grew up in Durham and has always called the Research Triangle home.
-She studied English and Anthropology with a concentration in Women’s Studies and UNC-CH.
-Her first professional job was as a co-teacher in a TEACCH demonstration classroom.
-She received her special education degree from Appalachian State University.
-She taught in Wake County Public schools in a self-contained classroom for students with behavior and emotional disorders.
-She was recruited by Wright School where she was the Day Teacher Counselor for the elementary and then the middle-school aged group.
-She returned to Wake County in a newly created role to support special education teachers.
-She consulted with teachers, provided district wide staff development, and was a case manager for a small number of high needs students.
-She took a break from public school and earned her MSW from UNC-CH.
-Her concentration was Mental Health.
-She worked as a therapist providing outpatient services for adults and adolescents.
-She helped to design a day treatment program for Wake County School that was based on the principles of ReEducation.
-She served as the clinician for the program serving elementary and middle school students and their families.
-She left the Bridges Program to lead the Intensive Intervention Team, supervising a group of social workers, reading specialists and special education teachers serving the highest need students in Wake County.
-Julie left public education to stay home with her two sons.
-During that time she worked intermittently as a trainer providing clinical supervision.
-After her stint as a stay at home mom, she returned to the Wright School as a Liaison Teacher Counselor, helping students to transition into Wright School and then back home.
-She left Wright School and returned to Chapel Hill Public schools in order to be on the same calendar as her kids.
-She worked as an Elementary Resource teacher (Ephesus Elementary) and then as a Middle School Resource teacher (Phillips Middle).
-Julie retired from public education in the fall of 2020.
-She joined the team at Hope Creek Academy in the fall of 2021.
-In her free time she enjoys cooking, reading and scuba diving.
+Julie Hogue grew up in Durham and has always called the Research Triangle home.
+She studied English and Anthropology with a concentration in Women’s Studies and UNC and received a special education degree from Appalachian State University.
+She has been a co-teacher in a TEACCH demonstration classroom. taught in Wake County Public Schools in a self-contained classroom for students with behavior and emotional disorders, later supported special education teachers, and worked as a Day Teacher Counselor for elementary and middle-school students.
+At that time, she earned her MSW from UNC and worked as a therapist providing outpatient services for adults and adolescents.
+She helped to design a day treatment program for Wake County School and served as the clinician for the program.
+She then lead the Intensive Intervention Team, supervising a group of social workers, reading specialists, and special education teachers serving the highest-need students in Wake County.
+Julie left public education to stay home with her two sons, and then returned to the Wright School as a Liaison Teacher Counselor, helping students to transition into Wright School and then back home and then moved to to Chapel Hill Public Schools as an elementary & middle school resource teacher.
+Julie joined the team at Hope Creek Academy in the fall of 2021.
+In her free time, she enjoys cooking, reading, and scuba diving.

 Lisa Townsend

-Lisa a graduate of UNC-Chapel Hill, with a degree in Business and German.
-All three of her adult sons have various disabilities, including attention deficit disorder, autism spectrum disorder, learning disabilities, and a mental illness.
-Lisa has worked in regular education and special education classrooms in a variety of capacities: as a volunteer, as a substitute teacher, as a reading tutor, and as a teaching assistant.
+Lisa is a graduate of UNC-Chapel Hill, with a degree in Business and German.
+All three of her adult sons have various disabilities, including ADHD, ASD, learning disabilities, and a mental illness.
+Lisa has worked in traditional and special education classrooms in a variety of capacities: as a volunteer, as a substitute teacher, as a reading tutor, and as a teaching assistant.
 She was an autism specialist for the Autism Society of NC as well as a private consultant in the areas of special education, special education law, and Individualized Education Programs.
-As such, Lisa has presented at local, regional, and national conferences on topics related to autism spectrum disorders (from the basics to teenage issues to parental involvement).
-She has received training by the Augustine Literacy Project, TEACCH for classroom teachers, Lindamood-Bell (Visualizing and Verbalizing for Language Comprehension and Thinking; Talkies: Visualizing and Verbalizing for Oral Language Comprehension and Expression), Bal-A-Vis-X, and Social Thinking (Michelle Garcia Winner), among others.
-She has been a teacher at Hope Creek Academy since 2015.
+Lisa has presented at local and national conferences on ASD.
+She has received training from the Augustine Literacy Project, TEACCH for classroom teachers, Lindamood-Bell (Visualizing and Verbalizing for Language Comprehension and Thinking; Talkies: Visualizing and Verbalizing for Oral Language Comprehension and Expression), Bal-A-Vis-X, and Social Thinking, among others.
+Lisa has been a teacher at Hope Creek Academy since 2015.

 Maria Dontas

-Maria began as a parent volunteer of the school in 2013.
+Maria began as a parent volunteer at the school in 2013.
 She enthusiastically jumped at the opportunity to teach language arts in the high school/middle school classroom the following year.
 She jumped even higher when asked to team up with Mr. Williams in the middle school classroom for the 2015-2016 school year.
-In preparation for that year she trained with the Augustine Literacy Project.
-She has had some TEACCH training.
+In preparation for that year, she trained with the Augustine Literacy Project and attended some TEACCH training.
 Ms. Dontas speaks Spanish fluently and is learning Greek.
 She is a student of the world and since 1988 she has also attended The North Carolina School of the Arts in Winston-Salem, Stonybrook University in Long Island, NY, and The New School in NYC, NY.
 She continues to take classes when time and her busy life will allow.
-She is married and has two children, one of whom attends HCA.
+She is married and has two children, one of whom attended HCA.
 She sings in her church choir and enjoys movies, the theater, all animals, your kids, and life!

 Katie Fain